-CalFresh active caseload has decreased in recent months, dipping to levels not seen since February 2015.
+CalFresh active caseload decreased in recent months before rebounding in January 2017.
 Prior to September 2016, the monthly caseload had increased steadily for steadily for nearly 2 years.
 A number of factors influenced CalFresh caseload growth, including dedicated outreach, partnerships, and healthcare reform.
 Human Services Agency (HSA) has eight employees devoted to outreach and a coalition of community based organizations, convened by the San Francisco Marin Food Bank, is making online applications on behalf of its customer base.
 An additional outreach partner, Code for America, developed GetCalFresh.org, a new and easier way to get information and sign up for benefits by smartphone or tablet.
 Health care reform has increased the Medi-Cal caseload and HSA has strengthened its process for linking these households to CalFresh, when eligible.

 San Francisco recently implemented a two-year federal SNAP Process and Technology Improvement Grant (PTIG) to transform CalFresh customer service.
 PTIG improved customer service by enabling HSA to better track and adjust client assistance, wait-times, office traffic and staffing, and better serve non-English speaking customers.
 These improvements support caseload growth by enabling HSA to more quickly and better serve clients.